BawdyAnarchist/quBSD/Future_Development.md

 	   - Current server should be upgraded to show current settings, even if not connected
 	   - Need to verify how well it works when connection is down

+qb-create - Really should have some trap functions set when zfs cloning

 ### MINOR UPGRADES